Doctor of Health Administration Degree Online

 In this executive course, current healthcare trends and healing environments for patients will be studied.
-Doctor of Health Administration students will review best practices and develop strategies to use in their specific work environments.
-In this capstone class, students spend two weeks studying current healthcare trends, two weeks studying dissertations, and six weeks preparing one research paper per week on specific topics.
-Each research paper is reviewed by a team of Doctor of Health Administration faculty on a pass/fail basis; students must achieve a “pass” grade on all six papers to complete the comprehensive examination.
+Students will review best practices and develop strategies to use in their specific work environments.
+In this capstone class, students review and present three dissertations and/or high level theses (if approved by the instructor) relating to their final applied dissertation, and then complete the comprehensive examination.

 Dissertation (5 Credits)+